On this day: Jackie Robinson refuses to give up seat on U.S. Army bus, court-martialed

 EL PASO, Texas (KTSM) — A future baseball Hall of Famer took a stand against social injustice on July 6, 1944, long before he helped win the World Series.

-2nd Lieutenant Jackie Robinson was stationed at Camp (now Fort) Hood when he was ordered to move to the back of the bus even though segregation was banned on military buses.
-Robinson sat next to a light-skinned Black woman who was mistaken for white by the bus driver.
+2nd Lieutenant Jackie Robinson was stationed at Camp (now Fort) Hood when he was ordered to move to the back of the bus, even though segregation was banned on military buses.
+Robinson sat next to a light-skinned Black woman who was mistaken for a white woman by the bus driver.

 In a letter to the Assistant Secretary of War, Robinson wrote: